ReadyForZero/babbage/README.md

         [1 2 3 4])
 {:all {:sum 10}} ;; :all refers to the result computed over all elements, not a subset
 ```

-`sets` is used to declare the subsets of the input over which the
-measures should be calculated.
-More on that below (link).

 Also provided is a mechanism to perform efficient computation over directed graphs (link).